-PMT has a supplementary scheme for pension build-up above the salary threshold (\notin 89,382 gross per year on a full-time basis) up to a maximum of \notin 137,800.
+PMT has a supplementary scheme for pension build-up above the salary threshold (\le 95,236 gross per year on a full-time basis) up to a maximum of \le 137,800.
 Employees within the metal and engineering industry can become members of this scheme only if the employer has arranged the 'Pension build-up above the salary threshold' supplementary scheme.

 Do you wish to know exactly what our supplementary pension scheme offers you?
-Download the pension scheme rules under 'reglement en beleid' ('rules and policy') at www.pmt.nl/deelnemer/contact/downloads/.
+Download the pension scheme rules under 'reglement en beleid' ('rules and policy') at www.pmt.nl/downloads.